mbhall88/pafpy/CONTRIBUTING.md

 akin to that used by the Rust programming language.
 The beginning of the docstring should explain what the function does and if it returns anything.
 This is followed, where relevant, by an example section `## Example`.
-All examples should be valid, self-contained examples that can be copied and pasted in to a python shell and executed successfully (assuming the user has `pafpy` installed).
+All examples should be valid, self-contained examples that can be copied and pasted in to a python sh and executed successfully (assuming the user has `pafpy` installed).
 These code snippets must be in a code block annotated at `py` or `python`.
 See the code for examples.
 If the code being documented can raise an exception, the type(s) of execptions should be documented in a